2i2c-org/team-compass/business-development/roles/sales-account-executive.md

     -   Manage and track key sales documentation, including quotes, proposals, agreements, reports, - and renewals.
     -   Capture onboarding and support insights to proactively prepare for contract renewals.
 -   Continuously Improve Sales Processes and Tools:
-    -   Provide feedback to improve sales workflows, internal tools (e.g., CRM, Airtable), and goal-setting practices to increase efficiency and effectiveness.
+    -   Provide feedback to improve sales workflows, internal tools (e.g., the CRM), and goal-setting practices to increase efficiency and effectiveness.

 **Maintain and Strengthen Customer Relationships**